 Read: Android 10: What’s New

-As for what’s actually next for Pixel 4, aside from bug fixing monthly updates, it is Android 10.1 and eventually the Android R Beta in March of 2020.
-Yes, we’re already talking about Android R.
+As for what’s actually next for Pixel 4, aside from bug fixing monthly updates, is the update to Android 11.
+Yes, we’re already talking about Android 11, which will likely debut as the Android R beta in March.

 In the meantime, stay tuned for more information, incoming updates, and other helpful advice.
 As soon as new software arrives to fix any of these problems we’ll update this post.
 Before you go, keep your phone safe with one of our recommended best Pixel 4 cases.